Who is eligible for a RIO Mortgage?

-The 50+ Mortgage is an interest only fixed term, residential mortgage available from age 50.
+The 50+ Mortgage is a repayment or interest only, fixed term, residential mortgage available from age 50.
 At the end of the loan, you’ll need to repay the mortgage.
 You can do this in several ways, like downsizing.
 A RIO Mortgage is for people who want a mortgage where they pay interest monthly without an end date.

 Unlike most traditional mortgage products, the RIO Mortgage doesn’t have a fixed term.
 The RIO Mortgage is an interest-only residential mortgage, available from age 50, but it has no end date.
 The loan is repaid upon death or entry into long term care.

 Yes.
 You’ll have to pay the interest each month, and repay the loan when you pass away or go into long term care.